- SWING Tutorial

 Every user interface considers the following three main aspects −

 Layouts: They define how UI elements should be organized on the screen and provide a final look and feel to the GUI (Graphical User Interface).
 This part will be covered in Layout chapter.

 Behavior: These are events which occur when the user interacts with UI elements.
 This part will be covered in Event Handling chapter.

 Every SWING controls inherits properties from following Component class hiearchy.

 |S.No.||Class & Description|

-A Container is the abstract base class for the non menu user-interface controls of SWING.
+A Component is the abstract base class for the non menu user-interface controls of SWING.
 Component represents an object with graphical representation

 A Container is a component that can contain other SWING components

 A JComponent is a base class for all swing UI components.
 In order to use a swing component that inherits from JComponent, component must be in a containment hierarchy whose root is a top-level Swing container.

 Following is the list of commonly used controls while designed GUI using SWING.

 |S.No.||Class & Description|